Skip to content

 What is a balance transfer credit card?

-A balance transfer credit card is specifically designed to accept this kind of transfer.
-These cards typically offer a promotional period of 0% interest on the transferred debt, which could last anywhere from 6 months to three years.
+A balance transfer credit card is a credit card that lets you move existing debt from one or more cards onto it, usually with a temporary 0% interest period.
+These cards typically offer a promotional period of 0% interest on the transferred balance, which can last anywhere from 6 months to three years.

 What do I need to consider before transferring a balance?